article background

 Do I need a modem or a router?

-When it comes to NBN, there are several different connection types.
+There are several different connection types.
 The most common are FTTN, FTTP, HFC or FTTB.

-• FTTB: Fibre to the Building connections are very similar to FTTC as fibre-optic lines are run directly to buildings (such as apartment or office buildings) which are then serviced by already existing technology in the building to get NBN wiring to everybody in the building.
+- FTTB: Fibre to the Building connections are very similar to FTTC, as fibre-optic lines are run directly to buildings (such as apartment or office buildings), which are then serviced by already existing technology in the building to get NBN wiring to everybody in the building.

 Share this article